PHPfanatic/clarifai/README.md

 PHPfanatic's PHP library brings you the power of clarifai's image recognition API wrapped in an easy to use PHP library that you can add to your own project easily with composer.

-Build smarter apps faster with Clarifai’s powerful visual recognition technology.
+Build smarter apps faster with Clarifaiâ€™s powerful visual recognition technology.

 ## Getting Started